O.S.C.A.: OSCA Fiats

 The 1500S Coupé and Convertible were available with OSCA's twin cam 1491 cc engine as the 1200 were produced with a Fiat engine.
 These 90 PS SAE 1500S models, 80 PS DIN went on sale in November 1959, with Pininfarina bodywork.
 The engine was uprated to 1568 cc and 100 PS SAE, 90 PS DIN in the summer of 1962 (1600 S, tipo 118SB) thanks to a 2 mm bore increase, and the shell underwent a facelift as the Fiat 1300/1500 replaced the original 1200 in 1963.
 The 1600 S continued in production until replaced by the Fiat 124 coupé/spider, which used Fiat's own twin cam engine, in late 1966.
 In total, 3,089 OSCA-engined Fiat Coupés and Convertibles were built.

 OSCA 1600 GT

 OSCA also offered their own cars powered by the 1.6-liter derivative of Aurelio Lampredi's four-cylinder twin-cam engine, as installed in the Fiat 1600 S. These featured a tubular chassis with independent suspension at the front and rear.
 Of 128 OSCA 1600 cars built between 1960 and 1963, 98 were bodied by Zagato while the remaining cars were bodied by other coachbuilders such as Fissore and Touring.
 The Zagato cars (sometimes called 1600 GTZ) feature lightweight alloy coachwork with the company's signature "double-bubble" roof.

+Possible revival

+In 1998, a partnership was formed between Andrea Zagato (grandson of Ugo Zagato) and Japanese investor Shozo Fujita, with the intent of reviving historical Italian car brands.
+In 1999, the OSCA 2500GT Dromos was revealed.
+Designed by Ercole Spada, the car was constructed by Touring Superleggera and was built on a tubular frame chassis, with a DOHC Subaru boxer engine producing 187-horsepower.
+The project never progressed beyond the prototype stage.

+In 2022, the rights to the OSCA brand were passed by Alfieri Maserati to Massimo Di Risio, owner of DR Automobiles.
+Di Risio thanked the Maserati family and stated that 'a relaunch project' would be initiated as soon as possible.